btxdevs/vn-translate/code.md

     def on_mouse_down(self, event):
         """Handles mouse button press on the canvas (for ROI definition)."""
-        # Only act if ROI selection is active and using snapshot
+        # Only active during ROI definition AND when using a snapshot
         if not self.roi_selection_active or not self.using_snapshot: return

         # Check if click is within the displayed image bounds